isacben/monkeying-around/README.md

 3. Created the Godot project and added it to the repository.
 4. Created a POC tile map with collisions.
 5. Create the player with a white square, with collision, gravity (falling with a parachute) and left & right movement.

+#### Day 2 - Nov 6th, 2022

+1. Create moving platforms based on tweens.
+2. Debug moving platforms (character was shaking).

+#### Day 3 - Nov 7th, 2022

+1. Fixed moving platforms (the solution was to make sure the (base) platform was a KinematicBody2D instead of a Node2D with a KinematicBody2D inside.